-The Government have announced a “lockdown” from Thursday 5th November.
+The Government announced a third national lockdown that began at midnight on the 6 January 2021.
 Following advice from our valuation provider we are pleased to advise that physical valuations remain available during this lockdown and we will continue to accept applications for properties.

 Keeping your clients safe

 Our valuation provider will contact your clients to arrange a physical valuation.
 As part of the booking process, our valuation provider will carry out a risk assessment to check that it is safe to visit the property and that clients are happy to have a valuer in their home.

 If we're unable to obtain a physical valuation we can provide a desktop valuation option.
 Please note that when we calculate the amount we can lend, this will be based on 95% of the desktop valuation.

 We remain open for business and the vast majority of our staff are now able to work from home.
 We’re available across the usual channels

 Our number one priority is the health and safety of customers and the valuers who visit their homes.
 Our valuation provider will carry out a risk assessment to check that it’s safe to visit a property and that clients are happy to have a valuer in their home.
 Valuers will follow the Government guidance, wear the appropriate PPE throughout the valuation and take a number of precautions to minimise additional risk.

 While most clients are opting for a physical valuation, it may not be necessarily be appropriate or possible for everyone - including if people in the property are shielding, high risk or isolating.
 In the event that your client would prefer a desktop valuation they can notify us when arranging appointment.
 Please note that when we calculate the amount we can lend, this will be based on 95% of the desktop valuation.

 To protect the health and safety of customers and solicitor firms during social distancing, the Equity Release Council (ERC) have temporarily changed their Rules and Guidance, enabling the conveyancing process to complete without a face-to-face meeting with a solicitor.